imagej/imagej.github.io/_pages/MorphoLibJ.md

 #### Application to binary images

 When applied to a binary image, attribute opening consists in identifying each connected component, computing the attribute measurement of each component, and retain only the connected components whose measurement is above a specified value.
-This kind of processing is often used to clean-up segmentation results.
+This kind of processing is often used to clean-up segmentation results. {% include thumbnail src='/images/pages/MorphoLibJ-binary-area-opening.png' title='Example of area opening on a binary image.
-{% capture title%}
- Example of area opening on a binary image.
 Left: original binary image.
 Middle: identification of connected components.
-Right: only the connected components with a sufficient size (defined by the area), have been retained.
+Right: only the connected components with a sufficient size (defined by the area), have been retained.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-binary-area-opening.png' title=title %}

 #### Application to grayscale images

 When applied to a grayscale image, attribute opening consists in generating a series of binary images by thresholding at each distinct gray level in the image.
 The binary attribute opening described above is then applied independently to each binary image and the grayscale output is computed as the union of the binary results.
 The final output is a grayscale image whose bright structures with the attribute below a given value have disappeared.
 A great advantage of this filter is that the contours of the structures area better preserved than opening with a structuring element.

-{% capture title%}
- Example of area opening on a grayscale image.
+{% include thumbnail src='/images/pages/MorphoLibJ-grayscale-area-opening.png' title='Example of area opening on a grayscale image.
 Left: original grayscale image of a leaf (image courtesy of Eric Biot, INRA Versailles).
 Middle: grayscale size opening making bright spots disappear.
-Right: comparison with morphological closing with square structuring element of radius 1: bright spots are removed, but some veins also disappear.
+Right: comparison with morphological closing with square structuring element of radius 1: bright spots are removed, but some veins also disappear.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-grayscale-area-opening.png' title=title %}

 As for classical morphological filters, grayscale attribute closing or tophat can be defined.
 Grayscale attribute closing consists in removing dark connected components whose size is smaller than a specified value.
 White \[resp.
 Black\] Attribute Top-Hat considers the difference of the attribute opening \[resp. closing\] with the original image, and can help identifying bright \[resp. dark\] structures with small size.